jdunkerley/jdunkerley/AWS Developer.md

 - Model:
     - Tables, Items (like a row), Attributes (like a column)
     - Key: Name of Data, Value: data
-    - Documents in JSON, HTML or ML
+    - Documents in JSON, HTML or XML
-- Stored by Primary Key
+- Stored by Primary Key (also called HashKey)
     - 2 Types:
     - Partition Key
          - Used as part of hash to determine physical location data is stored